PushmanPHP/pushman/readme.md

 ## Todo for Version 2.2
 * Write tests for PHPLib and Pushman :) Integrate with travis-ci
 * Integrate with StyleCI
+* Show list of IP addresses who are currently connected in /sites/{site}/channels/{channel}/subscribers?

+## Todo for Version 2.3
+* Localization Support

 ## Todo for Version 3
 * Build Pushman Lite as a Laravel Package to include in sites.